-According to the current experiment's results it can be concluded revealed the growth criteria and feed conversion ratio of common carp raised in earthen ponds were affected by foreign fish and shrimp.
+From results of current experiment it can be concluded that alien fishes and shrimp affected growth criteria and feed conversion ratio of common carp cultivated in earthen ponds.
 For this reason it is recommended for fish culturist to use filters in inlets pipes to prevent these organisms from entering to their rearing ponds.